Finitely based sets of 2-limited block-2-simple words: Preliminaries

+\begin{lemma} \cite[Lemma 3.3]{MJ} Let $W$ be a set of words and $S$ be a monoid.
+Then each word in $W$ is an isoterm for $S$ if and only if $\var(S)$ contains $S(W)$. \end{lemma}

+Lemma \ref{prec} allows to introduce a quasi-order on sets of words in $\mathfrak A^*$ as follows.
 If $W$ and $W'$ are two sets of words then we write $W \preceq W'$ if for any monoid $S$ each word in $W'$ is an isoterm for $S$ whenever each word in $W$ is an isoterm for $S$.
-It is easy to see that the relation $\preceq$ is reflexive and transitive, i.e. it is a {\em quasi-order} on sets of words.
-If $W \preceq W' \preceq W$ then we write $W \sim W'$.

-We say that two sets of words $W$ and $W'$ are equationally equivalent if the monoids $S(W)$ and $S(W')$ satisfy the same identities.
-The following proposition shows that if we identify sets of words modulo $\sim$ then we obtain an ordered set antiisomorphic to the set of all varieties of the form $\var S(W)$ ordered under inclusion.
-In particular, two sets of words $W$ and $W'$ are equationaly equivalent if and only if $W \sim W'$.
+The following proposition implies that if $W \preceq W' \preceq W$ then $W$ and $W'$ are equationally equivalent ($W \sim W'$).
+It also implies that if we identify sets of words modulo $\sim$ then we obtain an ordered set antiisomorphic to the set of all varieties of the form $\var S(W)$ ordered under inclusion.

 \begin{prop} \cite[Proposition 2.3]{OS3} For two sets of words $W$ and $W'$ the following conditions are equivalent:

 (i) $W \preceq W'$;

 (ii) Each word in $W'$ is an isoterm for $S(W)$;